Fantom-Factory/afLess4f/readme.md

 `Less4f` is a wrapper around [Less4j 1.11.0](https://github.com/SomMeri/less4j) - a pure Java compiler for Less.

 Less4f is a simple command line utility program for compiling `.less` files into `.css` files.
+It was created for compiling [Twitter Bootstrap](http://getbootstrap.com/) templates and has been successfully tested with Bootstrap v3.3.4.

 ## Install